Latest updates

 Additional investigations

-Defence conducted a Mass Flux Assessment that tracks how and where PFAS is moving from source areas and how much PFAS is leaving the base.
-Findings from the Mass Flux Assessment identified that PFAS travels off Swartz Barracks through the base drainage networks and groundwater.
+Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from source areas and how much PFAS are leaving the base.
+Findings from the assessment identified that PFAS travels off Swartz Barracks through the base drainage networks and groundwater.
 These findings are being used to help determine the best remediation actions to further reduce the amount of PFAS leaving Swartz Barracks.

 Alternative drinking water supply

-While remediation is underway, Defence is supplying alternative drinking water to eligible residents located within the management area.
-Local residents concerned about their drinking water supply should contact the Swartz Barracks community engagement team to learn if they are eligible for alternative water assistance.
+Defence is supplying alternative drinking water to eligible residents located within the management area.
+Local residents concerned about their drinking water supply should contact the Swartz Barracks project team to learn if they are eligible for alternative water assistance.

 Remediation and management